CoolGitGuy/Hangman/README.md

 ```

 Note for juniors:
-- This is the second time I am making this application, so It doesn't match the description, I wanted to make it harder for myself
+- This is the second time I am making this application, so It doesn't match the description.
+I wanted to make it harder for myself.